No Middle Path

 Okay, if you’re saying, “No,” then I’m saying, “Do you really know the Lord?”
 If you’re saying, “Yes,” then I’m saying, “Please, set your heart to take this Daily Bible Reading Challenge.”

-Now, if you take that challenge, it is simply this: "By God’s grace, I’m purposing to read my Bible every day in 2012."
+Now, if you take that challenge, it is simply this: "By God’s grace, I’m purposing to read my Bible every day."
 I’m not saying how much or how long, but just that every day you’ll get some time in God’s Word.
 And I think, as you start doing that, that you’ll find that your appetite, your hunger grows.
 You want more of God’s Word, not less.

 Well, here’s a little hint for your own Bible study: I’ve been reading Psalm 119 over and over and over and over again for the past several weeks.
 I’m encouraging you to do that during the course of this study.
 You’ll see things in God’s Word that I haven’t seen as the Holy Spirit tutors you.

 And then I started pondering them, and they fell into three categories.
-That’s what I want to talk about—those different uses of the word way.
+That’s what I want to talk about—those different uses of the word "way."
 Because, as you consider this, this is meditating on God’s Word; it brings insights that you might not have seen just by a casual reading.

 Now, in Psalm 119 we’re going to see that there are two contrasting ways, two contrasting paths that people can take, that people do take.
 And we’re faced with a choice.
 The choice we make makes all the difference.